MileHacker Logo

 • No general entry fees for tourists into Portugal.

-• Non-EU/EEA citizens pass through immigration control at their first Schengen port of entry.
+• Non-PASSPORT holders from the eu/eea pass through immigration control at their first Schengen port of entry.

 • Authorities may collect biometrics during immigration procedures.

-• Standard tourist activities in Braga typically do not require specific permits.
+• Standard tourist activities in Braga typically do not demand specific permits.

 Upcoming ETIAS